nithinramesh67/SDLC_CropRecommendation/1_Requirements/README.md

 we have applying Machine Learning technique history of Crop yield Information of the region
 ## Objectives
-* Recommend a Suitable Crop to farmer based on his region soil features surface temperature, rainfall from dataset which is gathered from Open Government Data (data.gov.in)
+* Recommend a Suitable Crop to farmer based on his region soil features surface temperature, rainfall from dataset which is gathered from Open Government Data (data.gov.in)
 * Study various Classification Algorithms in machine learning and analyze which classifier is suitable for Crop Recommendation
 * Predict the Crop price monthly changes by analyzing dataset of Wholesale